ForgeFN/Forge/README.md

 # Forge
-10.40 gs
+10.40 gameserver!!!!!!

-what is newo n here which isnt public?:
+what is new on here which isn't public?:

-- prper looting
+- proper looting
 - chest stars
 - vending machine colors
 - teams